Loneliness is being recognised as a problem for many in today’s society

 - Becoming a parent – especially if you are a younger parent

 - Leaving care

 - Becoming a full-time carer, for example looking after an elderly parent

 - Suffering from empty-nest when the kids leave home

 Of course, there are other life issues which can cause us to feel alone too.

-Loneliness has been declared as one of the biggest public health challenges of our time and this led to The Prime Minister confirming that by 2023 all GP’s across England will be able to refer patients to community activities and services.
+Loneliness and wellbeing has been declared as one of the biggest public health challenges of our time and this led to The ex Prime Minister confirming that by 2023 all GP’s across England will be able to refer patients to community activities and services.
 This will be called ‘social prescribing’; basically writing a prescription for ‘social interaction’.
-Every day, across the UK people are making calls to the emergency services for issues which do not really require a callout.
-They are simply lonely.
+Every day, across the UK people are making calls to the emergency services for issues which do not really require a callout because they are simply lonely.
 GP’s have many patients who make an appointment to just have a chat.

 It is great news that the issue of being lonely is out in the open and being spoken about; measures are being put in place to help the vulnerable as it is reported that 200,000 older people have not had a conversation with a friend or relative for one month; this is absolutely shocking.

 Although it cannot replace that physical face-to-face interaction, it can help to alleviate the feeling of complete isolation.
 There are opportunities for like-minded people to connect in the forum or within the Facebook group and meet if they wish.
 Small local networks have been built and there have been many cases of people meeting-up through the site and becoming firm friends.
 Feeling lonely is an unfortunate reality for many and it can affect anyone at anytime across all social backgrounds.